#Performances

 Brett Mason

-Brett Mason is Chair of the Council of the National Library of Australia and Adjunct Professor in the School of Justice at QUT.
-He was formerly a Senator for Queensland , serving in the Ministry, before being appointed Australia's Ambassador to the Hague and Permanent Representative to the Organisation for the Prohibition of Chemical Weapons.
-He is currently completing Saving Lieutenant Kennedy: JFK, Reg Evans and the birth of Australian-American Friendship.
+Brett Mason is Chair of the Council of the National Library of Australia, a member of the Council of Griffith University and Adjunct Professor in the School of Justice at QUT.
+He was formerly a senator for Queensland, serving in the ministry, before being appointed Australia's Ambassador to the Hague and Permanent Representative to the Organisation for the Prohibition of Chemical Weapons.
+His previous book, Wizards of Oz: How Oliphant and Florey helped win the war and shape the modern world, was published by NewSouth in 2022.

 Melanie Myers

-Melanie is a writer, editor, playwright and researcher.
-She has a PhD in Creative Writing and teaches at the University of Queensland.
-In 2018, she won the Queensland Literary Awards Glendower Award for Emerging Writer.
-Her debut novel Meet Me at Lennon’s (UQP) was shortlisted for the 2020 QLA Premier’s Award for a Work of State Significance and People’s Choice Award.
-Her writing has been published in Kill Your Darlings, Griffith Review, Arena Magazine, Overland, Hecate, TEXT and other publications.
-She is a winner of the 2022 Griffith Review Emerging Voices competition.
+Melanie is a writer, editor and researcher.
+Her debut novel Meet Me at Lennon's (UQP) won the 2018 QLA's Glendower Award for an Emerging Writer.
+Her work has been published in Kill Your Darlings, Griffith Review, Arena Magazine, Overland, Hecate, TEXT and elsewhere.
+She is a winner of the 2022 Griffith Review Emerging Voices competition and the 2024 winner of the UQ Creative Writing Fellowship.
+She teaches at the University of Queensland.